 It deals with every aspect of employment.
 It covers equal pay, conditions of employment, overtime,shift work,transfers, lay offs, redundancy,dismissal, disciplinary matters, training, work experience and others.

 What action should I take ?

-If you believe that you have been discriminated against at work, please contact us using the blue button, and we will contact you at a time that suits.
+If you believe that you have been discriminated against at work, please contact us using the orange Yes!
+Tell Me More button below, and we will contact you at a time that suits.
 All of our consultations are strictly confidential.
 You can talk freely to us.
 Remember there are time limits so don’t delay, contact us today.